fmquaglia/jquery-browser-selector/README.md

 Build
 ------------

-To build you need [NodeJS + NPM + JSMin package](https://gist.github.com/866799).
+To build you need [NodeJS + NPM + Tuild](https://gist.github.com/866799).
 With this in hands go to terminal and run:

+	cd build/
-	node Makefile.js
+	node build.js